NREL/sensor-impact-evaluation-and-verification/README.md

 ### Module 3: Sensor Cost Analysis
 Sub-Class Name: sensor_cost_analysis

+Reference: A paper detailing this module has been accepted by *Energy*; a pre-publication manuscript can be found in 'documentations/Sensor Cost-Effectiveness Analysis for Data-Driven Fault Detection and Diagnostics in Commercial Buildings - Pre-Publication.doc'

-Inputs: `analysis_mode` defines whether the analysis is sensor-specific or based on a group of sensors ('group'). `baseline_sensor_set` defines the set of sensors that defines the starting point for analysis and comparison; this could be an existing sensor set for an operational building or a proposed design set for a new project. `candidate_sensor_set` defines the proposed sensor set to be evaluated against the baseline set. `rerun` defines whether to rerun the analysis if previous results are detected.
+Inputs: `analysis_mode` defines whether the analysis is sensor-specific ('single') or based on a group of sensors ('group'). `baseline_sensor_set` defines the set of sensors that defines the starting point for analysis and comparison; this could be an existing sensor set for an operational building or a proposed design set for a new project. `candidate_sensor_set` defines the proposed sensor set to be evaluated against the baseline set. `objective_function_coefficients` defines (in order) the electricity price ($/kWh), dollar value of thermal comfort, and dollar value of a maintenance visit. `rerun` defines whether to rerun the analysis if previous results are detected.

 Output: summary table ranking sensor opportunity values (Sensor Threshold Marginal Cost, or STMC) from highest to lowest, with disaggregated STMC component values for energy efficiency, thermal comfort, and maintenance.